 You may or may not have already seen this collage someone made of clippings saying what millennials were killing on Reddit.

 Most of the reasons millennials are "killing industries" is down to money.
-We can't afford a house - that, to many young people now, is something only the rich can afford - we work long hours for a very small amount of pay, and therefore don't have spare cash to have a gym subscription, go out to fancy restaurants, and stimulate the economy by going shopping every weekend.
+We can't afford a house; to many young people, this is something only the rich can afford.
+We work long hours for a very small amount of pay, and therefore don't have spare cash to have a gym subscription, go out to fancy restaurants, and stimulate the economy by going shopping every weekend.